mikedilger/mosaic-spec/docs/rationale.md

 their public keys, not by DNS names.
 Instead we use RawPublicKey or self-signed certificates.

 Clients are authenticated via client-side certificates.

+---

+## WebSockets

+Browser-based JavaScript (and WASM) clients are bound by tight security policies that do not allow TLS manpulation of QUIC connections.
+Therefore we cannot use TLS authentication via self-signed certificates, nor can we expect ed25519 algorithms to be supported by the browsers (they are not supported as of this writing by any major browser).

+So for these clients, an alternate form of server-to-client authentication must be devised and a WebSocket transport that supports them must be made available.